ziembla/nlp-alexa-skill/README.md

 ## sample sentences (with answers)

 > why is a raven like a writing desk?
->> well, they are not alike... edit distance between 'raven' and 'writing desk' is 13"
+>> well, they are not alike... edit distance between 'raven' and 'writing desk' is 13

 > is a raven like a writing desk?
 >> no, they are quite different... edit distance between 'raven' and 'writing desk' is 13

+> is the raven like a writing desk?
+>> no, they are quite different... edit distance between 'the raven' and 'a writing desk' is 17

+> the edit distance between words dog and frog
+>> edit distance between 'dog' and 'frog' is 3

+> what is the distance between spoon and fork
+>> edit distance between 'spoon' and 'fork' is 7

+> are tower and flower alike
+>> well, they are quite alike, because edit distance between 'tower' and 'flower' is 3

+> are sea and seat alike
 > is sea and seat alike
 >> yes, they are alike, because edit distance between 'sea' and 'seat' is 1